How to protect your Laptop and Desktop

 Laptop and Desktop owners should take great care to protect their machine and data.
 Protecting your machine will help reduce the risks of losing the machine, the cost of replacing the data contained on it and the possible statutory and legal implication which can sometimes cost more than having to replace the hardware itself.

-- Install protective software.
-Sophos is available as a free download for Windows and Macintosh computers from Software Downloads in UCD Connect.
-For Android mobiles and Linux Sophos Antivirus can be downloaded from the Sophos site.
-When installed, the software should be set to scan your files and update your virus definitions on a regular basis.
+- Install Endpoint Protection Software.
+Sophos endpoint protection is available as a free download for Windows and Macintosh computers from UCD software downloads.
+Sophos Antivirus for Android and Linux can be downloaded from the Sophos site.

-- Control access to your machine.
-Don't leave your computer in an unsecured area, or unattended and logged on, especially in public places.
+- Never leave your laptop unattended.
 The physical security of your machine is just as important as its technical security.
-More tips on securing your laptop can be found here.